johannpires/Weather-Forecast-App/README.md

 # Weather Forecast App

 ## Overview
-This is a Weather Forecast iOS app fully developed in Swift using UIKit framework and integrated with Open Weather API.
+This is a Weather Forecast iOS app fully developed in Swift using UIKit framework programmatically and integrated with Open Weather API.

 ## Purpose
 This app is designed to offer users a straightforward and intuitive way to access weather forecasts.
 Built on the robust UIKit framework, the app delivers a smooth user experience while leveraging the OpenWeather API to fetch real-time weather data.